 The Hugo Junkers Lounge Düsseldorf is the only lounge in Terminal B at Düsseldorf Airport.
-Since my flight to Athens with Aegean Airlines was also to depart from this terminal, this time I opted for the Hugo Junkers Lounge instead of the Lufthansa Lounge in area A. You can find out whether my decision was the right one in the Lounge Review.
+Since my flight to Athens with Aegean Airlines was also scheduled to depart from this terminal, I decided to visit the Hugo Junkers Lounge.
+You can find out whether my decision was right in the Lounge Review.

-Hugo Junkers Lounge Düsseldorf – Lage & Zugang
+Where is the Hugo Junkers Lounge Düsseldorf located?

 The Hugo Junkers Lounge at Düsseldorf Airport is one of a total of five lounges.
 It is the only lounge in Gate B. The other lounges are located in area A (Lufthansa Business and Senator Lounge) and C (Emirates and Open Sky Lounge).
 The Hugo Junkers Lounge is located directly behind the security check on level 2 of the terminal, which can be reached directly after the check via a staircase or an elevator.
 The lounge is open daily from 05:15 to 21:00.